 Tips For Applying Oil Based Primer

-The following tips will help you get better results from your oil based primer.
+The following tips will help you get better results

 - Stir it.
 You need to stir the primer completely so that all of the oil mixes in before you begin to apply